jsenv/jsenv-util/readme.md

 # Terminology

 This documentation and source code uses some wording explained in this part.

+## Urls parts

 You can refer to figure below to see how each part of an url is named.

 <pre>
                                                            href